Dynamics of a birth-death process based on combinatorial innovation

 \section{Acknowledgements}

+We thank an anonymous reviewer for a number of very helpful comments and suggestions concerning an earlier version of this manuscript.
 MS thanks the (former) Allan Wilson Centre for helping fund this research.
 WH thanks the Complexity Institute of Nanyang Technological University, Singapore, for support in the form of a fellowship.
 SK thanks Roger Koppl, Abigail Devereaux, and Jim Herriot.